 In southern Africa ASA work with ICORP, an independent South Africa- based anti poaching group that are making a huge difference with a very dangerous but crucial role.
 ICORP is a small dedicated group with very little equipment.

-Real Africa has committed to pay for Stage 1 funding of an anti-poching dog.
+In 2016/17 Real Africa committed to pay for Stage 1 funding of an anti-poaching dog.

 Stage one costs £6,500 per dog and covers purchase of puppy, inoculations, food and training for one year consisting of foundation training in search, tracking and bite work.

 Rob and family went to visit the new recruit, Vaala, during their holiday in Italy, meeting the pup at just a few weeks old.
 We have all been glued to her progress ever since and are delighted to report that having made her journey safely from Rome to Harare in Zimbabwe she is now working as an operational anti-poaching dog in Save Valley.

 If you're interested in the work of the dog squad you may like to read our blog when Sara went on a tracking exercise at Lewa in Kenya with Tipper the bloodhound.
 Real Africa clients can do similar in either Lewa or Ol Pejeta conservancy in Kenya, where we have recently donated a tracking Spaniel dog to their canine unit.

 The average life expectancy of a rhino that wanders from the Kruger into Mozambique is currently 12-24 hours.